Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves

-The posterior probability distributions for the recovered primary mass against each of the true detector-frame primary mass values, for systems with and without spin, are shown in Figure~\ref{fig:varied_m1_violin}.
-We find that the uncertainty in the $m_1$ posterior increases monotonically as the primary mass increases (and as the mass ratio decreases); for example, the width of the 90\% credible interval of the posterior probability distribution at $m_1 = 5.0~\Msun$ is $\approx 3$ times the width at $m_1 = 2.0~\Msun$ for non-spinning systems.
-The relative uncertainty for $m_1$, which we define as the width of the 90\% credible interval of the $m_1$ posterior divided by the true value of $m_1$, is $\approx$ 20\% larger at $m_1 = 5.0~\Msun$ than at $m_1 = 2.0~\Msun$ (again for the non-spinning case).
-However, the relative mass uncertainty for both spinning and non-spinning systems does not increase monotonically over the interval; it decreases first before it increases.
-Meanwhile, the relative uncertainty for chirp mass does increase monotonically on the same interval and is $\approx 2.3$ times greater at the maximum chirp mass value than at the minimum.
+The posterior probability distributions for the recovered primary mass against each of the true detector-frame primary mass values, for systems with and without spin, are shown in Fig.~\ref{fig:varied_m1_violin}.
+We find that the uncertainty in the $m_1$ posterior increases monotonically as the primary mass increases (and as the mass ratio decreases); for example, the width of the 90\% credible interval of the posterior probability distribution at $m_1 = 5.0~\Msun$ is $\approx 3$ times the width at $m_1 = 2.0~\Msun$ for nonspinning systems.
+The relative uncertainty for $m_1$, which we define as the width of the 90\% credible interval of the $m_1$ posterior divided by the true value of $m_1$, is $\approx20$\% larger at $m_1 = 5.0~\Msun$ than at $m_1 = 2.0~\Msun$ (again for the nonspinning case).
+However, the relative mass uncertainty for both spinning and nonspinning systems does not increase monotonically over the interval; it decreases first before it increases.
+Meanwhile, the relative uncertainty in the chirp mass does increase monotonically over the same interval, and is $\approx2.3$ times greater at the maximum chirp mass value than at the minimum.

-The most significant bimodality occurs in the primary mass posteriors for values between 3.5 and 4.0~\Msun, suggesting that performing parameter estimation on systems with these masses may lead to larger ambiguities in mass measurements and the nature of the source.
+The most significant bimodality occurs in the primary mass posteriors for values between 3.5 and 4.0~\Msun, suggesting that parameter estimation for systems in this mass range may lead to larger ambiguities in mass measurements and the inferred nature of the source.
 This could explain some of the uncertainty in the original GW230529 analysis, since these values are squarely in the lower mass gap and comparable to the inferred primary mass value of GW230529.
 The distributions for each value of primary mass are very similar regardless of spin, so spin is not a significant contributing factor to the width of the posterior or the bimodality.
 Therefore, we conclude that the intrinsic mass parameters of the binary have the greatest impact on the recovery of its primary mass.